rish-abh07/AR-painting-/README.md

 # You can find the app here :

-Though its only restricted for Nit hamirpur students [https://play.google.com/store/apps/details?id=com.appteamnith.nimbus2k23]
+Though its only  Nit hamirpur students can log in [https://play.google.com/store/apps/details?id=com.appteamnith.nimbus2k23]